mattkerbyy/mattkerbyy/README.md

 </div>

 <p align="center">
-Aspiring Computer Engineer pursuing BSCpE with a passion for full-stack web development.
-Currently building technical expertise while managing my own collectibles business, developing both entrepreneurial and technical skills.
-Eager to apply my programming knowledge and business acumen to create innovative digital solutions.
+Graduated with a Bachelor of Science in Computer Engineering and a strong passion for software development.
+Continuously building my technical expertise while managing my own collectibles business, gaining both entrepreneurial and technical experience.
+Driven to apply my programming knowledge and business acumen to create innovative digital solutions.
 </p>

 ---